DraciVik/100DaysOfCode/README.md

 ## Day - 14 - 11.08.2018
 Today I enjoyed myself.
 Went to an Aqua Park with my fiancé and then I wamted to focus on my programming but my 6 year old laptop was very slow so I decided to treat myself to a new laptop.
 It had Linux as an OS and I spent my time installing Windows 10 and configuring it for programming.

+## Day - 15 - 12.08.2018
+Today I spent most of my time on setting up my new laptop.
+I also messed with flexbox some more along with navigation.